nboierzyc/nboierzyc.github.io/_pages/about.md

 Research Interest
 ======
-My research interest lies in Computer Vision and Robotics, and currently focus in humanoid robot manipulation and human motion.
+My research interest lies in Computer Vision and Robotics, with a current focus on humanoid robot manipulation and human motion.
 <br>
 <br>
 <br>